devoskropic/qr_factory/README.md

 ### Ver 2.0.1 at 08/06/2023
 > Tried to add bottom navbar bloc but decide it'll be available from another project to learn how to use bloc for these navigation (feh_bloc_tab A.K.A.
-BLoC Tabz)
+BLoC Tabz).

-> Gesture Detector added to main in order to hide keyboard when user tabs outside the textformfields
+> Gesture Detector added to main in order to hide keyboard when user tabs outside the textformfields.

-> Modified common helper files to improve form views and how to show QR codes, including the usage of settings to add a view that let's the user choose between normal or image qr
+> Modified common helper files to improve form views and how to show QR codes, including the usage of settings to add a view that let's the user choose between normal or image qr.

-> Added some extra validations to textformfields like url regular expressions
+> Added some extra validations to textformfields like url regular expressions.

-> Tag of version (2.0.0)
+> Tag of version (2.0.0).

 ### 31/03/2023